HassaanAbbasi/BMI-Calculator/README.md

 The site can be accessed at https://bmi-calculator-db.herokuapp.com/.

 ## Demo
-Submitting data for the first time on an email:
+Submitting data for the first time with an email:

 ![Data submit](demo/bmi1.gif)